 In 1853 due to Prince Albert of Prussia’s morganatic marriage, he was forced to leave Prussian court.
 His chamberlain’s wife acquired the area of “Findlater’s Vineyard” including the manor and gardens from a Scottish noble person James Ogilvy.
 The castle was renovated to a late Neoclassical style.
 Marble, the most kingly wood and the white sandstone from Saxony were used for the interior design.
 And, the landscape of the garden includes curved alleys, bridges, a viaduct, ponds, rocks, and a waterfall.
 The prince couple moved in 1854 when the castle construction was complete.

 After Prince Albrecht and Rosalie had died, their younger son Count Frederick of Hohenau lived in the castle until his death.
 And then, his elder brother Wilhelm took over the residence.
 However, in 1925 Wilhelm had to sell the castle and the territory to the city of Dresden because of gambling debts.
 In 1948, the City of Dresden sold the castle to the Foreign Economic Trade Ministry of the Soviet Union.
-The East German repurchased the castle in 1951, thus it became the property of Dresden.
+But the East German repurchased the castle in 1951, thus it became the property of Dresden.

 Since 1977, the castle has become a historical monument.
 The step by step restoration continues to the present day.
 Today, the Albrechtsberg Castle is used as a private hotel and catering school.
 Furthermore, the castle has halls, saloons, and a sun patio.
 It is also a popular venue for weddings.